hello-robot/stretch_tutorials/developing/cli.md

  - Stretch Body - Tools that perform common tasks that are useful when developing with Stretch.
  - Stretch PyFUNMAP - Tools that explore the capabilities of PyFUNMAP.
- - Stretch Diagnostics - Tools for diagnosing issues with your robot.
  - Stretch URDF - Tools for working with Stretch's URDFs.
  - Stretch Factory - Tools used at Hello Robot during the robot's bring-up.